Shot in the dark: Early COVID-19 vaccine efficacy explained

 In normal drug trials, for diseases like terminal cancer, benefits of new medicines may be less apparent, with survival benefits of just a few months sometimes revolutionary for patients at death's door.

-For vaccines, however, marginal protection is inadequate, and the World Health Organization ideally wants to see at least 70 per cent efficacy in trials, while the United States Food and Drug Administration wants at least 50 per cent.
+For vaccines, however, marginal protection is inadequate, and the World Health Organization ideally wants to see at least 70 per cent efficacy in trials, while the US Food and Drug Administration wants at least 50 per cent.

-The 90 per cent efficacy reported in the Pfizer and Russian trials beats those, and appears to exceed that of typical flu vaccines, which the US Centers for Disease Control and Prevention (CDC) estimates reduce the risk of sickness by 40 to 60 per cent.
+The efficacy rate reported in the three trials beats those, and appears to exceed that of typical flu vaccines, which the US Centers for Disease Control and Prevention (CDC) estimate reduce the risk of sickness by 40-60 per cent.

 CAN WE EXPECT EFFICACY RATES TO HOLD UP AS TRIALS ADVANCE?

-Pfizer acknowledged on Monday (Nov 9) that its final vaccine efficacy percentage may vary.
+Pfizer acknowledged that its final vaccine efficacy percentage may vary.
 Still, Spiegelhalter said the study's design seems likely to generally hold up, based on the 94 sick participants.

-"In this case, the effect is so huge, even if there is a little bit of fallback - if the effects become slightly smaller over time - that is very unlikely to be significant," he said.
+"In this case, the effect is so huge, even if there is a little bit of fallback - if the effects become slightly smaller over time - that is very unlikely to be significant."

 WHAT ABOUT REAL-WORLD EFFICACY, SHOULD THE VACCINES BE APPROVED?